alanepaull/xapi/recipes/vle/answered_questions.md

 In this version the Moodle domain IRIs for subType are not definitive, but purely given as examples.
 Moodle domain experts will control these IRIs.

 ## Purpose
-Use this template to create a specific statement for a student completing questions
+Use this template to create a specific Statement for a student answering 1 or more questions in a quiz, but not yet completing it.

 ## Definition

 ### Actor
-The actor entity is used to identify the individual that answered the question or questions.
+The Actor entity is used to identify the individual that answered the question or questions.

 #### Entity properties:
 Common entity identifier:  ActorA, as defined on the [common structures](/common_structures.md#actora) page.

-The actor entity describes the individual that answered the question or questions.

 ### Example: